Germany Travel Guide

 The historic old town of Munich, Germany during the spring with flower blooming near a church

 Train – Train travel is an incredibly efficient way to get around Germany, though it’s not cheap.
 Germany’s main rail system is Deutsche Bahn, which has both high-speed trains and regular trains.
 The high-speed trains are a quick way to get around but are usually much more expensive.
+For example, a high-speed train from Berlin to Munich only takes about four hours and costs 42-71 EUR.

 Take advantage of regional group tickets that start at around 22 EUR.
-These regional discounted tickets are available in Bavaria, Brandenburg-Berlin, Baden-Wüttermburg, Lower Saxony, North Rhine-Westfalia, Hesse, etc. For example, the Bavarian Bayern Ticket is 58 EUR for a group of 5 tickets for any train in Bavaria from 9am to 3am.
+These regional discounted tickets are available in Bavaria, Brandenburg-Berlin, Baden-Wüttermburg, Lower Saxony, North Rhine-Westfalia, Hesse, etc. For example, the Bavarian Bayern Ticket is 29 EUR for a group of 5 second-class tickets for any train in Bavaria from 9am to 3am.

-Last-minute tickets from Berlin to Hamburg can cost 50 EUR, but advance bookings start around 20 EUR.
+Last-minute tickets from Berlin to Hamburg can cost 60 EUR, but advance bookings start around 20 EUR.
 Frankfurt to Cologne is also around 20 EUR.
 It’s always best to book in advance when possible, otherwise, you’ll pay the price for last-minute bookings.
 You can track schedules and fares on the Deutsche Bahn website.

 Another great site for trains around Germany (and into neighboring countries), is Trainline.